Let's get into it!

 Which means of transportation should I use in Costa Rica?

-Costa Rica's public transport service is quite good, and the units are mostly comfortable for long trips, the only deficiency is that in case you need to move from one place to another (on long routes) it is necessary to first go back to San Jose and take another bus.
+Costa Rica's public transport service is quite good, and the units are most comfortable for long trips, the only deficiency is that in case you need to move from one place to another (on long routes) it is necessary to first go back to San Jose and take another bus.
 However, prices are always low and transportation is safe.

 - Terminal to La Fortuna, Monteverde, Cobano, Jacó: Terminal 7-10.
 Avenida 7, Calles 8 y 10.